calculix/cae/README.md

 # CalculiX CAE

 GUI/pre-processor for [CalculiX CrunchiX](http://dhondt.de/).
 Very simple, free and open source.
+Program is based on CalculiX 2.15 keywords hierarchy.
+Written in Python3, utilizes PyQt5 and VTK.

 It is implied that you have already created geometry and generated mesh in some other software like [Salome-platform](https://www.salome-platform.org/).
-Program is based on CalculiX 2.15 keywords hierarchy.
-Written in Python3.
-Utilizes PyQt5 and VTK.
+CacluliX CAE is designed to guide you through the keywords creation sequence and is aimed to help you reach correct input file with no mistakes.

 <br/><br/>